 Becca’s passion for stories commenced when she read The Lion, the Witch, and the Wardrobe at five years old.
 Her life was then consumed by books––she was fascinated with the idea that anything was possible through the words on the page.
-After reading several books with unsatisfactory endings and character choices, Becca decided it was time to sit in the driver’s seat.
 Before she had reached double digits, she was writing books of her own.

 Becca balanced her storytelling passion with her other love: swimming.
 Becca has been a member of the USA Swimming National Team since she was 14 years old.
 She was the youngest person to place in the top 10 in 4 events at Olympic Trials and is a 2x USA National Champion.
 She has represented Team USA at 4 World Championships and is the only person to have consecutively swum the triangle between the Hawaiian islands of Maui, Molokai, and Lanai.
 This undertaking was inspired by her constant pursuit of challenges and adventure.

-Though she loves exploring and traveling, Becca is terrified of the vastness of outer space and has no desire to go there whatsoever, even if it means missing out on the opportunity to see really cool undiscovered worlds (okay, if the worlds were guaranteed before blast off, she would make an exception).
+Though she loves exploring and traveling, Becca is terrified of the vastness of outer space and has no desire to go there whatsoever, even if it means missing out on the opportunity to see incredible undiscovered worlds (okay, if the worlds were guaranteed before blast off and the travel time was less than a year, she would make an exception).

 This enthrallment of worlds different than her own has inspired Becca to write dystopian (not space) sci-fi, fantasy, and period pieces.
-Becca hopes to one day be the showrunner of her own show in Hawaii and aspires to inspire and change people through her writing.
+Becca hopes to one day be the showrunner of her own series and aspires to ignite hope through her writing.

 Becca is currently represented by Lucius Cary at Rain Management Group.